 What does Gas Safe mean?

 Gas Safe implies that you should never use a gas engineer who is not listed on the Gas Safe Register.
-You should only hire gas engineers who are listed on the Gas Safe Register since they are legally authorised to operate on boilers, stoves, fires, and other gas appliances.
+You should only hire gas engineers who are listed on the Gas Safe Register since they are legally authorised to operate on new boilers, stoves, fires, and other gas appliances.

 Landlord Gas Safety Certificate Checklist